Lanlin20/caddy-self-hosted/README.md

 ## Connecting with other services

 This setup is designed to work with other services on the `shared_network`.
-To add a new service, add a new block to the `Caddyfile` in the `caddy_config` directory.
+To add a new service, add a new block to the `Caddyfile` in the `config` directory.

 ## See Also